 Why Non-Mac App Store Apps are a Challenge

-So, when you can’t find that great app on the Mac App Store, the next step is to check the developer’s website.
+When you can’t find that great app on the Mac App Store, the next step is to check the developer’s website.
 Downloading third-party apps is a must for any company with needs that exceed the limited inventory of the Mac App Store.
 Unfortunately, third-party apps pose a few challenges for IT administrators.

 One issue is safety.
 While App Store apps are strictly vetted, third-party apps aren’t held to the same standards.
 In an attempt to make downloading third-party Mac apps safer, Apple made their App Notarization feature required for all apps installed on macOS 10.15 Catalina.